 \textbf{User Study}.
 To further validate the effectiveness of our method, we conduct a user study employing an A/B testing framework on 305 images from the DragBench-SR and DragBench-DR datasets.
-Each evaluation is also assessed from Prompt Following (PF), Concept Preservation (CP), and Overall.
+Each evaluation is assessed along three dimensions: Prompt Following (PF), Concept Preservation (CP), and Overall.
 Participants compare two sets generated by different methods and judge which is superior or if they are comparable for each metric.
 The study collects approximately 1500 votes per comparison, with final results aggregated and presented in percentages.